iotaledger/iota-wiki/common/community/the-community/discord.md

 ![discord-first-steps](/img/participate/discord-verification/first_steps_discord_1.png)

 Before verification, the list of channels will be very limited.
-Use the **#1｜verification** channel to verify your user.
+Use the **#1 ｜ verification** channel to verify your user.

 ![discord-verify-yourself](/img/participate/discord-verification/verify_yourself_discord_2.png)